 Reply Info

 26 (0x1A) Byte Identifier of the Reply Info.
 Followed by a UTF8 encoded string which is used as the basis for creating a Reply Topic.
-The way in which the Client creates a Reply Topic form the Reply Info is not defined by this standard.
+The way in which the Client creates a Reply Topic from the Reply Info is not defined by this standard.
 It is a protocol error to include the Reply Info more than once.

 If the Client sends a Request Reply Info with a value 1, the Server MAY send the Reply Info in the CONNACK.